Home > All Recipes > Cupcakes > Small Batch Vanilla Cupcakes

 5 from 1 review

 These small batch vanilla cupcakes are light, moist, and easy to make.
 A special mixing method and sour cream keep the cupcakes soft for days.
 This is a great basic vanilla cupcake recipe that can be combined with any frosting or filling flavor.
-This recipe features a Cranberry Cream Cheese Buttercream, that is beautiful for the holidays!
+This recipe features my Cranberry Cream Cheese Buttercream recipe, that is beautiful for the holidays!

-Every baker should have a base (or master) cupcake recipe in their dessert files, and I like to think of this small batch vanilla cupcake recipe as that!
+Every baker should have a base (or master) cupcake recipe in their dessert files, and I like to think of this cupcake recipe as that.
 4 perfectly moist and tender cupcakes that are full of vanilla flavor, and can be dressed up with any flavor frosting.
+Looking for a couple more cupcakes?
+Try the recipe for 6 vanilla cupcakes with berry filling – a great alternative for a lofty cupcake with the option for a tasty filling!

-These vanilla cupcakes are easy to make with simple ingredients you probably already have.
-This recipe has gone through several rounds of testing in my Butter and Bliss kitchen, and is the cupcake recipe I turn to for special occasions, or just to have a dessert for two!
+These cupcakes are easy to make with simple ingredients you probably already have.
+This recipe has gone through several rounds of testing in my Butter and Bliss kitchen, and is the cupcake recipe I turn to for special occasions, or just to have a special dessert for me and my husband.

 What Makes These Vanilla Cupcakes Special